-Sōsuke: Once you survive my training, then and only then will you become a weapon!
-Until that time you lowly maggots are nothing but a bunch of cocksuckers!
+Sōsuke: Right now you guys are less than human, you got that?!
+You're nameless slaves!
+Once you survive my training, then and only then will you become a weapon!
+Until that time you lowly maggots are nothing but a bunch of [censored]suckers!
 I despise and look down upon you.
-Let's make one thing clear: my job is to find the limp dicks among you and weed them out!
-I won't have a stinking pussy on our team keeping us from victory!
+Let's make one thing clear: my job is to find the limp [censored] among you and weed them out!
+I won't have any stinking [censored] on our team keeping us from victory!
 There will be no laughing or crying.
 You are NOT human beings!
 You are KILLING MACHINES!
-If you couldn't kill, your lives will become worthless!
-You fuckers would be better off in a corner jacking off your meat!
-You want to lose just to stand out?
+If you couldn't kill, your lives will be worthless!
+You [censored] would be better off in a corner [censored] your meat!
+You want to lose on purpose just to stand out?
 Pretend it hurts to gain some sympathy?!
-You are pathetic loser scum!
-The best part of you ran down on the crack of your mother's ass and ended up as a cumstain on the mattress!
-Quit draggin' your feet, you fuckers!
-If you whimper, I will unscrew your head and shit down on your neck!
+You pathetic loser scum!
+The best part of you ran down the crack of your mother's [censored] and ended up as a [censored] stain on the mattress!
+Quit draggin' your feet, you [censored]!
+If you whimper, I will unscrew your head and [censored] down your neck!
 That ball is your only girlfriend!
-You don't need a Mary Jane with boobs and a large backside!
-Think of it as a wet pussy and fuck her as hard as you can!
+You don't need a Mary Jane [censored] [censored] with a large backside!
+Think of your ball as a wet [censored] and [censored] her as hard as you can!

 Comically Missing the Point: In one episode, Kaname takes Sōsuke through an Abandoned Hospital.
 While her intention was to scare him, he's more worried about possible traps and ambushes.
 When one of the girls gets scared and runs away because she saw an old lady staring at them from the hospital, Sōsuke nonchalantly mentions seeing her too, freaking out Kaname.
 But he wasn't worried because the old lady was simply looking at them, and didn't have a gun or RPG, the first of many frustrations as she tries to scare him.